-When creating a lawn one must consider what it’s going to be used for, and its location, i.e. is it going to be a play area or a feature?
+When creating a lawn one must consider what it’s going to be used for, and its location, that is:

-Once this has been established you can consider seed mixes, for instance;
+Once this has been established you can consider seed mixes.

-fine grass mixes are less hard-wearing than dwarf rye grasses, and require more maintenance.
+For example: fine grass mixes are less hard-wearing than dwarf rye grasses, and therefore will require more maintenance.

 Most people opt for a utility mix that is suitable for most situations.

-Circa Week 15: for spring sowing or Circa Week 36 for autumn sowing.
+Circa Week 15 is best for spring sowing or Circa Week 36 for autumn sowing.

 Sow the seed at the recommended sowing rates by hand or through a purpose made seed spreader.